We listed each deduction definition below. If you need more help with reporting deductions, contact us.

 You may take a business and occupation (B&O) tax deduction for Medicaid Quality Improvement Program Incentive Payments if you are one of the following:

-Starting July 1, 2016, a retail sales tax exemption is allowed for sales of high-CBD compliant marijuana products by marijuana retailers with a medical endorsement to all consumers.
-Special Notice - Sales and Use Tax Exemptions for Marijuana Retailers with a Medical Endorsement
+A retail sales tax exemption is allowed for sales of high-CBD compliant cannabis products by cannabis retailers with a medical endorsement to all consumers.

-Starting July 1, 2016, a retail sales tax exemption is allowed for sales of certain marijuana and low-THC products by marijuana retailers with a medical endorsement to qualifying patients and designated providers with recognition cards.
-Special Notice - Sales and Use Tax Exemptions for Marijuana Retailers with a Medical Endorsement
+A retail sales tax exemption is allowed for sales of certain cannabis and low-THC products by cannabis retailers with a medical endorsement to qualifying patients and designated providers with recognition cards.

 Sales of newspapers are not subject to sales tax.
 This does not include publications that are bound and/or stapled.
 WAC 458-20-143